-- 4 This document provides recommendations for performing alcohol (ethanol) calculations to include - 5 retrograde extrapolation, forward estimations, minimum drinks consumed, and other scenarios. - 6 Recommendations are also provided for evaluation of post absorptive stage, various specimen - 7 types, population variances, and reporting of calculations. - 8 The principles and practices outlined in this best practice recommendation may also apply to - 9 postmortem scenarios, but there are additional variables to be considered that are outside the 10 postmortem scenarios, but there are additional variables to be considered that are outside the - 10 scope of this document. - 11 Expert opinions based on the results of these calculations are outside the scope of this document.
+- 4 This document provides recommendations for performing alcohol (ethanol) calculations to include - 5 retrograde extrapolation, forward estimations, minimum drinks consumed, and other scenarios. - 6 Recommendations are also provided for evaluation of post absorptive stage, various specimen - 7 types, population variances, and reporting of calculations. - 8 The principles and practices outlined in this best practice recommendation may also apply to - 9 postmortem scenarios, but there are additional variables to be considered that are outside the 10 scene of this document. - 10 scope of this document. - 11 Expert opinions based on the results of these calculations are outside the scope of this document.